ad1tyaaa/100days/round-1.md

 **Progress :** I started 2-D arrays today.
 Completed most of it.

 **FInal Thoughts :** I started 2-D arrays, and completed most of it.
 All that is left is Binary Search in 2-D array.
 I'll finish that tomorrow.
 There are also a few problems that I have to solve (Spiral Print, and Rotate Matrix).
 So, yeah that's it. 🙃

+## day 32 : 19 October 2023

+**Progress :** Completed Strings finally.

+**Final Thoughts :** So, I have finally finished Strings, and now I'm done with Arrays.
+FINALLY!!!
+Soooo, happy.
+Next I'm gonna do Maths for DSA and then Phase - 1 over for the course. 😁